mahdi-noori-ai/Python-projects/IMBD-scraping/readme.txt

+---

 # IMDb Movie Data Scraper

 Welcome to the IMDb Movie Data Scraper project!
-This repository contains a Python script to scrape movie data from IMDb using requests and BeautifulSoup libraries.
-As a machine learning developer and data scientist, you can use this script to collect movie data for various data analysis and machine learning projects.
+This repository contains a Python script to scrape movie data from IMDb using requests and BeautifulSoup libraries.  you can use this script to collect movie data for various data analysis and machine learning projects.

 ## Table of Contents